 But wait a moment, why did I choose Amsterdam Airport as the flight hub?
 Well, Amsterdam Airport offers the most frequent flights to London, not just Heathrow but it also services the other airports.
 But for argument’s sake, you are right, you can also fly from Rotterdam Airport.

-But from Rotterdam Central station, you have to take a bus to Rotterdam Airport, that takes as much time as going to Amsterdam Airport.
+But from Rotterdam Central Station, you have to take a bus to Rotterdam Airport, which takes as much time as going to Amsterdam Airport.
 Hence the choice.

 Actual travel time: Rotterdam to London

 At first, I thought it would be a brilliant idea to make it a race.
 One of us would travel by train (me) and the other would fly to London.
 We’d meet at Piccadilly Square and see who got there first.
 We would both depart at the exact same time: 8.45 am at Rotterdam Central Station.

 According to my study, if I would take the 8.58 am train from Rotterdam to Brussel, switch to the Eurostar and take the Underground in London, that would have we walking around Piccadilly no later than 12.30.
 (Time difference in Summer).

 As a race is futile, I only did it on paper.
 But, if my boyfriend would set out at the exact same date and time, it would take him much, much longer.

 If he would take the 8.59 am train to Amsterdam, he’d arrive at 9.30 am at Schiphol airport.
 Because of security and customs and walking around the big airport, he wouldn’t be able to catch a flight to London until 11 am.
 On that day, the only flight after 11 am is a flight at 12.10 to Luton or the 1.15 pm to Heathrow.